Software Patent Attorney: Everything You Need to Know

 With the counsel of intellectual property attorneys, inventors have made inroads in the legal realm, as computing technologies precede all written law.
 In Washington State, for instance, the headquarters of software giant, Microsoft, the persistence of “unwritten law” as an acceptable basis of judicial decision, has created the conditions for new software patent eligibility.
 The U.S. Supreme Court has also expanded legal interpretation of patent to include software, statutory provisions have in response narrowed to meet the specificity of process.

 For inquiries about software patent in United States, post your legal need at the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.